davidkevinhh/Matlab/README.md

-# Matlab-Octave
+# Matlab
-Programs I have done with Octave.
+Programs I have done with Matlab.
 The topics are about Numerical Methods and Analysis